dominicprior/polytopia/README.md

 Then it simply waits for lines like `w a`.

+Or, if you don't to build the Haskell from source, you can run the `polytopia.exe`.

 ## Examples

 - `w8 r` - a warrior of health 8 attacking a fully healthy rider.